 Statement of Intent

 In October 2016, the 30% Club UK Investor Group published a Statement of Intent to signal the collective voice of the 30% Club Investor Group to companies and the wider marketplace, and to demonstrate the ways in which members will use their ownership rights and undertake stewardship to encourage progress on gender diversity.
-The Statement of Intent includes supporting the following achievements by 2020:
+The Statement of Intent includes supporting the following targets by 2020:

 We call on companies to take fast and considered action to secure this ambition.